sakaal/service_platform_ansible/README.md

 1. Confirm that the service infrastructure deployment has previously generated appropriate SSH bastion host configuration in:

-         /mnt/sensitive_data/etc/ssh/ssh_config
+         ~/.ssh/config
-    * When you run the playbooks from the `service_platform_ansible` directory, Ansible will automatically pick up the SSH bastion host configuration based on the `ansible.cfg` file located in that directory.
+    * When you run the playbooks on the ACS, the SSH client that Ansible uses will automatically read the user's SSH configuration from that file.

 1. Deploy public network interfaces: